pjeby/mockdown/README.md

 ```
 >     Hello world!

 The above is a *documentation test*, or "doctest".
 You embed a code block to be run, optionally followed by a blockquoted code block representing its output.
-(If you don't include the output block, it's the same as asserting the example outputs nothing.)
+(If you don't include the output block, it's the same as asserting the example will output nothing.)

 If the output doesn't match, or an unexpected error is thrown, the test fails.
 If your test completes asynchronously, you can use `wait()` to defer the test's completion until a callback, promise resolution, or other asynchronous result occurs: